 English Language Learner (ELL) program

-Licking Heights is home to over 300 ELL students speaking more than 30 languages.
+Licking Heights is home to more than 480 ELL students over 30 languages.
 The district provides various levels of services to this highly heterogeneous group of students, with diverse gifts, educational needs, backgrounds, languages, and goals.
 The purpose of our program is to accelerate English language literacy while valuing the social and cultural knowledge that a child brings to school.
 The district primarily serves students based on language needs through self-contained instruction and/or inclusive instructional settings.

 As a proud Hornet Nation, we offer 16 varsity high school sports and 10 competitive sports for middle school students.